tuffs/3dmachtoolllc/README.md

 - Create an animated fullscreen menu for desktop (smaller display, user enforced) and primarily for mobile phones.

+  - Use the <MobileMenu/> component for displaying the mobile menu.
   - Hide the Desktop navigation on size small.
   - fade in and fade out with close for the fullscreen mobile menu.
   - link items should be a bit bigger and operate differently (a little) from Desktop views.